-Most people who use mediation are able to reach agreement, because mediation works to clarify positions and reduce misunderstanding and hostility — even for those who are angry or in severe conflict.
-In fact, in those situations mediation can be particularly useful.
-Anyone who wants to resolve their dispute, and has the ability to speak up for their own needs and interests, can be successful in mediation.
-The only prerequisites to mediate are: that the parties know enough about the situation to negotiate intelligently; and there is a good faith interest by all parties in a resolution.
+Most people who use mediation reach agreements because mediation works to clarify positions and reduce misunderstanding and hostility — even for those who are angry or in severe conflict.
+In fact, in those situations, mediation can be particularly useful.
+Those who want to resolve their dispute and can speak up for their own needs and interests can be successful in mediation.
+The only prerequisites to mediation are that the parties know enough about the situation to negotiate intelligently and a good faith interest by all parties in a resolution.

-Collaborative Practice, including Collaborative Law and interdisciplinary Collaborative Divorce, is a new way for you to resolve disputes respectfully — without going to court — while working with trained professionals who are important to all areas of your life.
-The term incorporates all of the models developed since IACP’s Minnesota lawyer Stu Webb created Collaborative Law ideas in the 1980s.
+Collaborative practice, including collaborative law and interdisciplinary collaborative divorce, is a new way for you to resolve disputes respectfully — without going to court — while working with trained professionals who are important to all areas of your life.
+The term incorporates all of the models developed since Minnesota lawyer Stu Webb created collaborative law ideas in the 1980s.

 Divorce is a sensitive personal matter.
 No single approach is right for everyone.
-Many couples do find the no-court process known as Collaborative Practice (Collaborative Law/Collaborative Divorce) a welcome alternative to the often destructive, uncomfortable aspects of conventional divorce.
+Many couples find the no-court process known as collaborative practice (collaborative law/collaborative divorce) a welcome alternative to the often destructive, uncomfortable aspects of conventional divorce.

 See link to the International Academy of Collaborative Professionals (iacp.org)